shannonroivas/shannonroivas.github.io/index.md

 ## Methodological Approaches

-- **Spatial Models** – Using remote-sensed data, I build Species Distribution Models of plants that serve as important foods for chimpanzees.
-This allows us to detect how the quality and distribution of foods has changed at Gombe over the last four decades.
+**Spatial Analysis** – Using remote-sensed data, I construction Species Distribution Models of plants that serve as important foods for chimpanzees.
+This allows us to assess the feeding habitat quality of Gombe National Park at regular intervals across the last four decades.

-- **Biomarker Analysis** – I apply non-invasive methods to collect urinary biomarkers of energetic state to better understand how diet shapes energy availability in chimpanzees.
+**Biomarker Analysis** – My extensive fieldwork experience includes applying non-invasive methods to collect a urinary biomarker of energetic state (C-peptide of insulin) across hundreds of samples in order to better understand how diet shapes energy availability in chimpanzees.

-- **Archival Data** - My work leverages the world's longest continuous wild primate research study, begun by Jane Goodall in 1960.
-Data collected over the past 65 years have captured demography, reproduction, sociality, more.
+**Archival Data** - My work leverages the world's longest continuous wild primate research study, begun by Jane Goodall in 1960.
+Data collected over the past 65 years have captured demography, reproduction, sociality, and more to answer questions about changes in behavior during habitat change.

 ---

 ## Education

-PhD Anthropology, _Arizona State University (Expected 2026)_
+- PhD Anthropology, _Arizona State University (Expected 2026)_

-MA Anthropology, _Arizona State University (2021)_
+- MA Anthropology, _Arizona State University (2021)_

-BS Evolutionary Anthropology & Biology, _Duke University (2017)_
+- BS Evolutionary Anthropology & Biology, _Duke University (2017)_

 ---

 ## Teaching & Mentorship
 **Arizona State University** - Course instructor, independent research advisor (undergraduate and graduate), undergraduate thesis committee member

 **Rio Salado College** - Adjunct faculty

 Previous mentorship projects include:
-- _“Ecological and social pressures shape chimpanzee nest site selection”_
+- “Ecological and social pressures shape chimpanzee nest site selection”
-- _“Maternity leave in female chimpanzees: Social responses to the constraints of motherhood”_
+- “Maternity leave in female chimpanzees: Social responses to the constraints of motherhood”
-- _“Mothers’ presence is associated with riskier aggression in female chimpanzees”_
+- “Mothers’ presence is associated with riskier aggression in female chimpanzees”

 ---